Sriharini424/HR_Analytics/README.md

 By leveraging data visualization, filtering options, and analytical tools, this report helps analysts make informed decisions efficiently.
 Additionally, it aims to streamline data analysis processes and improve reporting accuracy.
 The ultimate goal is to enhance business intelligence and optimize decision-making.

 # Objectives of the Project:
-1. Develop a comprehensive and interactive jupyter dashboard.
+1. Develop a comprehensive and interactive dashboard.

 2. Enable real-time data analysis for better decision-making.